 Salaried placements are limited and competitive.
 If you’re set on salaried training, we recommend applying early.

-Unlike salaried training, the self-funded route does not come with a salary, and you will need to cover the costs of your tuition fees (£9,000 for QTS and PGCE, £7,250 for QTS-only).
+Unlike salaried training, the fee-paying route does not come with a salary, and you will need to cover the costs of your tuition fees:

 Bursaries are tax-free sums of money that do not need to be paid back.
-You will be automatically assessed for a bursary based on your qualifications.
+If you are successful at interview, you will be automatically assessed for a bursary – there's no need for a separate application.
+Payments are made in ten monthly instalments to support you through your training.

 To qualify, you must hold a degree at 2:2 or higher, a Master’s, or a PhD.
 The table below outlines the bursary amounts available for different subjects.